Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

-Along with fiber and adequate fluid intakes, fiber is responsible for quickly moving foods through the digestive tract, helping it function optimally.
+Along with adequate fluid intakes, fiber is responsible for quickly moving foods through the digestive tract, helping it function optimally.
 Fiber works by drawing fluids from the body to add bulk to the stool.

-So what are high-fiber foods?
+What are high-fiber foods?
 It’s important to note that fiber only occurs in fruits, vegetables and grains, as it’s part of the cellular wall of these foods.

-Fiber helps regulate bowel functions, reduce cholesterol and triglyceride levels and strengthen the colon walls.
+Fiber helps regulate bowel functions, reduce cholesterol and triglyceride levels, and strengthen the colon walls.

 Types of Fiber

 There are two main types of fiber: soluble and insoluble fiber.

 Insoluble fiber’s job is to provide bulk in the intestines, while helping balance the pH levels in the intestines.
 It promotes regular bowel movements and helps prevent and relieve constipation.